 Exercise: Helps manage blood sugar in the short term by helping cells in your muscles use more glucose for energy and tissue repair which lowers blood sugar in the process.
 In the long term it makes cells more responsive to insulin and it helps prevent resistance.
 (3)

 You can keep your blood sugar under control.
-A healthy diet, exercise, proper sleep and a some quality supplements can be helpful.
+A healthy diet, exercise, proper sleep and some quality supplements such as Diabetes Defense from Pharma Defense.
 Your health is important and we need to be proactive in order to achieve optimal health.

 Thank you for taking the time to read Keep Your Blood Sugar Under Control.